Astronaut & Speaker

 For more information on booking Astronaut Frank Culbertson for speaking engagements or events please contact us here

 Astronaut Frank Culbertson (Capt, USN, Ret.), is an American former naval aviator, test pilot, aerospace engineer and executive, and NASA astronaut.
-He recently retired as President of the Space Systems Group at Northrop Grumman and is currently consulting and supporting educational programs, and serving on philanthropic and aerospace boards.
+He recently retired as President of the Space Systems Group at Northrop Grumman and is currently consulting, supporting educational programs, and serving on philanthropic and aerospace boards.
 He served as the Commander of the International Space Station for almost four months in 2001 and was the only American not on Earth when the September 11 attacks occurred.
 A veteran of three space flights: Pilot of STS-38, Commander of STS-51 (making the first night landing of the shuttle at Kennedy Space Center), and Commander of ISS Expedition 3, Culbertson has logged over 144 days in space and performed one EVA (space walk).

 Prior to the acquisition by Northrop, Culbertson was President of Space Systems Group at Orbital ATK, and served as Executive Vice President and General Manager of the Advanced Programs Group at the Orbital Sciences Corp.
 Prior to joining Orbital, Mr. Culbertson was a Senior Vice President at SAIC, following an eighteen-year career as a NASA astronaut.
-Mr. Culbertson also held several key management positions within NASA including manager of the Shuttle-Mir program 1995-1998.
+Mr. Culbertson also held several key management positions within NASA including manager of the pioneering joint Shuttle-Mir program 1995-1998.
 Mr. Culbertson is a 1971 graduate of the US Naval Academy at Annapolis with a Bachelor of Science in Aerospace Engineering.
 He retired from the Navy as a Captain in 1997 and retired from NASA in 2002.
 He continues as an active pilot.